 Abundant life.
 We talk about it.
 Sing about it.
 Pray for it.
 Books and conferences promise it.
 But what is it really?
-There are so many different ideas about how to live the abundant life, so here’s a look at six myths Christians often believe.
-When we sort out what Jesus actually promised, we’ll be free to live more abundantly in Him.
+There are so many different ideas about how to live the abundant life, some true, some false.
+So here’s a look at six myths Christians often believe about it.
+When we sort out what Jesus actually promised, we’ll be free to live more abundantly in him.

-1. I need to know special Bible secrets
+Myth 1.
+I need to know special Bible secrets.

-But this begs the question: is God really so bad at communicating to his church that only a few in the course of history have gotten it right?
+But this begs the question: is God really so poor at communicating to his Church that only a few people in the course of history have gotten it right?

-Life becomes abundant when we stay centered on the message of the cross and the resurrection.
+Life becomes abundant when we stay centered on the Gospel.
 God isn’t cryptic about the truths that matter most.
 The truth that saved us in the first place is the lifeblood of daily Christian living.
-We know for certain that God does not want His gospel kept secret.
+We know for certain that God does not want his Gospel kept secret.

 The rampant individualism of our culture has wedged its way into Christianity.
 Church attendance is viewed as optional.
 For many the faith has become just about “me and God.”
 There’s this subtle pull to set aside fellowship with other believers because it can be disappointing or messy.

 But it’s impossible to become like Jesus without Christian community.
-The Christian life increases in abundance the more we truly learn to love others, so it can’t just be a personal thing.
+To grow as a Christian is to learn to truly love God and others with God’s love, so it can’t just be a personal thing.

-How can we experience the joy of using our spiritual gifts to bless others if we don’t immerse ourselves in Christian community?
+How can we experience the joy of using our spiritual gifts to bless others if we don’t actively participate in Christian community?
 After all, spiritual gifts aren’t ornaments to admire on the couch.
-They are given by the Spirit, “for the common good.”
-(1 Cor 12:7).
+They are given by the Spirit, for the common good (1 Corinthians 12:7).

-So let’s not give “up meeting together, as some are in the habit of doing, but encourag[e] one another.”
-(Hebrews 10:25).
-Let’s embrace the joy of coming to church with hearts that are ready to serve.
+So let’s not give up meeting together, as some are in the habit of doing, but let us encourage one another (Hebrews 10:25).
+Let’s embrace the joy of meeting as a church with hearts that are ready to serve.

-3. Life will be easy when I get it
+Myth 3.
+Life will be easy when I get it.

-Don’t we all kind of wish there was some special button we could push that would release God’s power and make His love flow through us unobstructed?
-Wouldn’t it be great to have a surefire way to make temptations way less frequent, or make our kids obedient, or make our hearts better at obeying God?
+Don’t we all kind of wish there was some special button we could push that would release God’s power and make his love flow through us unobstructed?
+Wouldn’t it be great to have a surefire way to make temptations much less frequent, or make our kids obedient, or make our hearts better at obeying God?

-Following Jesus does help us avoid making stupid choices that would make our lives harder, but the abundance Jesus offers does not depend on good circumstances.
-The Christian life becomes full when we experience the peace and security that comes from resting in Him and trusting Him to fight the battles we cannot.
+Following Jesus in the Spirit’s strength does help us avoid stupid choices that would make our lives harder, but the abundance Jesus offers does not depend on circumstances.
+The Christian life becomes full when we experience the peace and security that comes from resting in him and trusting him to live through us.

 There’s this underlying belief that evangelism is just for the trained elite or those few extroverts in the congregation with a winsome personality.

-But before Jesus ascended to heaven He told us what every disciple’s main priority should be:
+But before Jesus ascended to heaven, he told us what every disciple’s main priority should be participating in the mission:

 When we discover our role in reaching others, our lives become more abundant than ever.
-We’re not all called to have a career as an evangelist, but God does have a unique way for each of us to shine and make His Son known.
+We’re not all called to have a career as evangelists, but God does have a unique way for each of us to shine and make his Son known.

-5. I just need to do more for God
+Myth 5.
+I just need to do more for God.

 If you’ve ever tried to find joy by getting really busy for God, it probably didn’t last very long.
 Undoubtedly, you soon grew weary of trying to do so much good.

 The abundant life isn’t about finding lots to do for Jesus.
-It’s about being with Jesus and doing what He has planned for us.
+It’s about being with Jesus and doing what he has planned for us, relying on the strength of the Spirit to do so.
 Nothing brings more joy than that.

-6. I can let go and let God make it happen
+Myth 6.
+I can let go and let God make it happen.

 The other extreme is being passive.
-Some Christians expect God to somehow hand them an abundant Christian life with minimal risk-taking, soul-searching, or effort.
+Some Christians expect God to somehow hand them an abundant Christian life with minimal risk-taking, soul-searching, or work on their part.

 We’re not entitled to abundance.
-Life to the full comes through obedience.
+Life to the full comes through obedience accomplished in the Spirit’s strength.
 The greatest parts of the Christian life come through gaining victory in spiritual battles: fending off temptation, learning to put others first, letting go of our plans, remaining available to God no matter the cost.

-So let’s run to God, hold on to Him, and commit to doing whatever He asks.
+So let’s run to God, hold on to him, and commit to doing whatever he asks in his power.